Greenwich Village townhouse explosion

 The Greenwich Village townhouse explosion occurred on March 6, 1970, in New York City, United States.
 Members of the Weather Underground (Weathermen), an American leftist militant group, were making bombs in the basement of 18 West 11th Street in the Greenwich Village neighborhood, when one of them exploded.
-The resulting series of three blasts completely destroyed the four-story townhouse and severely damaged those adjacent to it, including the then home of actor Dustin Hoffman and theater critic Mel Gussow.
+The resulting series of three blasts completely destroyed the four-story townhouse and severely damaged those adjacent to it, including the then homes of actor Dustin Hoffman and theater critic Mel Gussow.
 Three Weathermen—Ted Gold, Diana Oughton and Terry Robbins—were killed in the blast, while two survivors, Kathy Boudin and Cathy Wilkerson, were helped out of the wreckage and subsequently fled.

 Responding firefighters initially believed the blast to have been an accidental gas explosion, but police suspicions were aroused by the two survivors' apparent disappearances, and by that evening other bombs the Weathermen had built were found.
 They had been meant for several targets: a noncommissioned officers' dance at Fort Dix in South Jersey that night, and the administration building at Columbia University.
 The unexploded dynamite found in the ruins could have destroyed all the houses on both sides of the block had it detonated in the blast.
 Robbins and Oughton were in the basement building the bomb intended for Fort Dix, later described as the largest explosive device ever found in Manhattan, when it exploded prematurely; Gold had just returned from running an errand and was killed by the collapse of the building's facade.
 Boudin and Wilkerson were on the upper floors and survived with only minor injuries.
-It took nine days of searching to find the explosives and bodies; Oughton and Robbins' were so badly dismembered and mutilated that they had to be identified through dental records.
+It took nine days of searching to find the explosives and bodies; Oughton and Robbins' were so badly dismembered that they had to be identified through dental records.